Cloudy Kitchen

 2. Turn out the dough onto a lightly floured surface.
 Roll out to a 24" x 16" (60cm x 40cm) rectangle.
 If you find your dough is resisting being rolled out, stop and let it relax for about 5 minutes before continuing to roll.

 3. Stir the chilled custard.
+It may seem a little lumpy but will come together - this is just because it is thick.
 Using an offset spatula, spread the cooled custard evenly over the surface of the dough.
 Sprinkle with the brown sugar and raisins.
 Starting with the long edge, carefully roll up the dough tightly.
 Cut into 12 equally sized slices, and arrange in the baking dish.

 4. leave in a warm spot to rise until the rolls are puffy and when lightly pressed with a finger, an indentation that springs back slightly is left.
 This should take around 45 minutes to an hour, but will depend on the temperature of your kitchen.